tayloraswift/swift-dom/Sources/HTML/docs.docc/Getting started.md

 ### Subscript-assignment is not idempotent

 The subscript-assignment pattern is not idempotent.
-If you assign to an ``HTML.ContentEncoder``’s subscript multiple times, you will generate multiple elements.
+If you assign to a ``HTML/ContentEncoder``’s subscript multiple times, you will generate multiple elements.

 @Snippet(id: "Patterns", slice: "DIV_MULTIPLE_ASSIGNMENT")